AshleighC/neo-dt/README.md

 ![](http://i.imgur.com/sPJuQF0.png)
 The actual icon you see might be different because it defaults to whichever theme you have selected.

 * Click on the icon to bring up the control panel.
-Then click on any theme to set it as your site theme. :)
+Then click on any theme to set it as your site theme! :)
 ![](http://i.imgur.com/VdgJHaf.png)